 1. Whatever You Do – Make it Fun

 For the cynics reading this, it’s not just cheesy — it’s science.
 Studies have shown that the more fun we have while working boosts productivity and reduces the chances of burnout.
 It’s a huge reason why more and more businesses are incorporating ways to have fun at work.
 No matter what you do or how much you love it, work is work; eventually, you’re going to have days where you’re burnt out.
 However, the more fun you have, the less frequently it happens.

 Apply this idea to any task or good habit you don’t really want to do but should do.
 A few of those tasks are probably on this list!
 Whether it’s monthly budgeting, throwing out the old treadmill, doing more cardio, or grocery shopping, there should always be an essence of fun.

 In the words of a woman who truly had it all together: “In every job that must be done, there is an element of fun.
 You find the fun and – SNAP – the job’s a game.” — Mary Poppins.

 Need fast, fun, and friendly junk removal?
 Learn More ❯

-2. Get Your Life Organized with a Planner
+2. How to Organize Your Life with a Notebook

 Let’s be honest, the older we get the less reliable our brains are for storing much more than lyrics to songs we’ve heard too many times, much less important dates.
 Journals help to improve your life by setting goals, dates, achievements, tasks, duties, recipes, literally anything.
 Also, journals are great for budgeting but there’s also plenty of apps for that.